For which kinds of medicinal products should PSURs be submitted?

 The risk management system should present the identified and potential risks of the medicinal product and relate it to the need for post-authorisation safety data.

 For guidance on the format for RMPs please consult Guideline on good pharmacovigilance practices: Module V – Risk-management systems.
-The templates for the RMPs can be taken from the respective guidance documents:
+The templates for the RMPs can be taken from the respective:

 What information in connection with RMPs will be made public?

-- A public summary, issued by the MAH in accordance with the guideline of good pharmacovigilance practice, will be made public.
+- A public summary (Part VI: Summary of the Risk Management Plan), issued by the MAH in accordance with the guideline of good pharmacovigilance practice, will be made public.

 The above documents for publication need to be submitted as Word-documents.